 Many of our faculty members are active researchers, and their research, scholarly activities and service make a significant contribution to their health and human services disciplines and to their teaching.
 We are proud of our research and service accomplishments, and we are actively seeking ways to recognize service and expand the research capabilities and scholarly productivity of college faculty.

-A compilation of Professional Activities Reports of the college faculty covering the period from July 1, 2011 to June 30, 2012 can be found here.
+Also available is a compilation of Professional Activities Reports of the college faculty covering the period from July 1, 2012 to June 30, 2013.